-The program is led by experienced deliverers; Cam Nicholson and Simon Falkiner in South West Victoria, Felicity Turner in South East South Australia and Jess Cretteden on the Eyre Peninsula.
+The program is led by experienced deliverers; Cam Nicholson and Simon Falkiner in South West Victoria and Felicity Turner in South East South Australia.

 The 12 month program includes six workshop sessions over the year along with 15 hrs of personal consulting time for each farm business.

 The one to one consulting time enables the knowledge and tools from the workshop sessions to be customised to each individual farm.